rfboese4/rfboese4/README.md

 I am a technology professional with a fascination with cybersecurity and the ever evolving battle between security inovations and new threats.
 I bring not only technican expertise, but also ten years of expereince in customer service and team management that give me a unique skillset in the cybersecurity space.

 My journey into cybersecurity has been an thrilling venture.
-I have achieved a Google Security Certification, CompTIA Security+ Certification, and a Master's in Cybersecurity.
 I am currently working towards my Splunk Core Certified User certification, and I am looking to utilize my skills and experiences as a Security Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]